-- We must seek to contain the breach by whatever means available
+- We will seek to contain the breach by whatever means available

-- The DPO must consider whether the breach is one which requires to be reported to the ICO and data subjects affected and do so in accordance with this clause 7
+- The DPO will consider whether the breach is one which requires to be reported to the ICO and data subjects affected.

 - Notify third parties in accordance with the terms of any applicable Data Sharing Agreements